 Implied Consent and Administrative License Revocation (ALR)

 All states have implied consent laws.
 Under such laws, by driving on public roads, drivers agree to submit to a test for the presence of alcohol or other drugs if stopped for cause and charged with the offense of impaired driving.
-Drivers who refuse to take such a test may have their licenses immediately suspended, usually for up to 90 days or longer.
 Under a procedure known as ALR, an arresting officer may be authorized to immediately take away the license of a driver who refuses to submit to a test or who tests above the BAC limit established by law.
-Drivers who refuse to submit to a breath or blood test may still be charged with DUI/DWI based on other evidence such as observed erratic driving and physical behavior.
+Drivers who refuse to submit to roadside evaluations or a breath or blood test may face additional civil and/or criminal penalties, and may still be charged with DUI/DWI based on other evidence such as observed erratic driving and physical behavior.

 Below are sample penalties that can be the result of being convicted of DUI: